You are seeing a free-to-access but limited selection of the activity Altmetric has collected about this research output.

 Outputs of similar age from Trials

-So far Altmetric has tracked 5,817 research outputs from this source.
-They typically receive more attention than average, with a mean Attention Score of 8.2.
-This one has gotten more attention than average, scoring higher than 60% of its peers.
+So far Altmetric has tracked 45 research outputs from this source.
+They typically receive a little more attention than average, with a mean Attention Score of 5.1.
+This one scored the same or higher as 15 of them.

-We're also able to compare this research output to 27 others from the same source and published within six weeks on either side of this one.
-This one has gotten more attention than average, scoring higher than 62% of its contemporaries.
+We're also able to compare this research output to 9 others from the same source and published within six weeks on either side of this one.
+This one has scored higher than 7 of them.